Beware Of These Social Media Mistakes When Promoting Your Business

 Not using Twitter lists

-Using analytics and various tools is crucial for any digital marketing.
+Using analytics and various tools is crucial for any digital marketing strategy.
 Fortunately, Twitter has lists to help you find groups of people with similar interests.
 So, make sure to use them.

 Not using the search function